EveThan/HackED_2022_Notes-on-paper/README.md

 2. Filter code snippets by typing "Camera Capture" in the search box.
 3. Click "Insert" to insert the code snippets.

 - Similarly, cv2.VideoCapture didn't work on Google Colab when I was trying to use it to process live video and capture every frame in the live video.
 I found code snippets from The AI Guy on YouTube that can achieve this with the help of some JavaScript code.
-The video can be found <a href="https://www.youtube.com/watch?v=ebAykr9YZ30" target="_blank">here</a>.
+The video can be found on YouTube: <a href="https://www.youtube.com/watch?v=ebAykr9YZ30" target="_blank">Real-time YOLOv4 Object Detection on Webcam in Google Colab | Images and Video</a>.

 - The reason why it's tricky to use the camera on Google Colab is that Google Colab is running on my browser.
 Hence, some web API's need to be used for Google Colab to access my local hardware such as my camera.